superwise-ai/kube-cleaner/README.md

 The operator is working with Kubernetes custom resource definitions that defines the cleanup policies.
 Powered by [Kopf](https://github.com/nolar/kopf).

-# Custom resources
+## Custom resources

-## `CleanupPolicy` and `ClusterCleanupPolicy`
+### `CleanupPolicy` and `ClusterCleanupPolicy`

 The basic Kubernetes CR that is required for `kube-cleaner` is `CleanupPolicy`.
 Each policy can define one or more cleanup rules.
+Rules are defined per resource type (currently only `pods` is supported).
 For each rule, the following parameters are supported:

 - `succeeded`: Clean succeeded pods after a certain time.
 The format is `1s`, `1m`, `1h`, `1d`, etc.
   If not provided, the cleanup will not include pods with this status.